-The member State may choose one, two or all the following solutions for detection of alcohol in the upper respiratory tracks (B1 or B2) or avoiding the corresponding influence (B3).
+The member State may choose one, two or all the following solutions for detection of alcohol in the upper respiratory tracts (B1 or B2) or avoiding the corresponding influence (B3).

-B.1 Pic method
+B.1 Peak method

-In the event that the breath alcohol analyser operates with the detection of a pic, the following test, allows demonstrating that the instrument is able to detect alcohol in upper respiratory tracks.
+In the event that the breath alcohol analyser mouth alcohol detection operates by the detection of a peak in the IR signal ,, the following test, allows demonstrating that the instrument is able to detect alcohol in upper respiratory tracts.